Updated: April 24, 2026

 The dynamic city of Porto has really come into its own over the last few years.
 Now, it is on par with Lisbon as being considered the most beautiful city in Portugal, and with good reason.

-The historic city is stunning, with beautiful beaches showcasing the city’s natural beauty, local markets, activities on offer, and delicious Portuguese wine to drink in the Port wine houses along the River Douro in Vila Nova de Gaia.
+The Porto metro area is famous for its beautiful beaches, local activities, and delicious Portuguese wine.
+Here, you can find the famous Port wine houses along the River Douro in Vila Nova de Gaia.

-Porto real estate is booming, and there are many excellent waterfront properties to be found here, making it a particularly attractive destination to settle.
+Porto real estate is booming, and there are many excellent waterfront properties, making it a particularly attractive destination to settle.

 If you are looking for waterfront properties in Portugal, you can move to the Foz Do Douro neighborhood.
 Check out our article on Waterfront Homes in Portugal: The Best Locations for more information.